JCL461437/JCL461437/README.md

 - 👋 Hi, I’m Jan Lehigh.
-- 👀 I’m interested in ...programming, software development, web development, all the things!
+- 👀 I’m interested in ...programming, software engineering, web development, submission grappling, and MMA.
 - 🌱 I’m currently learning ...Ruby, Ruby on Rails, HTML, CSS, SQL, and Python when I have the chance.
 - 💞️ I’m looking to collaborate on ...anything.
 Best able to work on Ruby and Rails applications but happy to work on anything.
 - 📫 How to reach me: Via my email, janlehigh461437@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: My alias is Space Monkey....

 <!---
 JCL461437/JCL461437 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.